Go to the top of this page

 [Initiatives up to now]

 For service supplies and meals served to guests in cabin and in lounges, we began adopting certified products that take into consideration the human rights of workers in forestry, farms, and fishing grounds in September 2018*.
 We have begun offering coffee certified with RAINFOREST ALLIANCE certification, paper products (paper cups, paper straws, menu cards, etc.) with international certified paper with consideration for forest resources, marine products with MSC/ASC certification, and vegetables and other agricultural products with ASIAGAP certification, respectively.
-We completed replacing all coffee with RAINFOREST ALLIANCE certification in 2019, and in FY2022, we replaced 87.8% of paper products and 8 to 10 types of marine and agricultural products.
+We completed replacing all coffee with RAINFOREST ALLIANCE certification in 2019, and in FY2023, we replaced 94.4% of paper products and used 11 types of marine and agricultural products.
 In addition, our subsidiary JAL Agriport has obtained ASIAGAP certification for its own farms and uses produce from these farms in in-flight meals and other products.

 *Child labour, forced labour, poor working conditions, low wages, gender inequality and violations of indigenous land rights.